kevdoran/nifi-ios-s2s/README.md

 NiFiTransactionResult *transactionResult = [transaction confirmAndCompleteOrError:nil];
 ```

+Note: For Objective-C apps, note that s2s assumes Automatic Reference Counting (ARC) and is not recomended for use in applications compiled in Manual Memory Management mode.

 ### From Swift

 As an Objective-C Cocoa Framework, s2s also defines a Swift module and can be imported as such into a Swift or mixed-language project.
+The s2s API is nullability-hinted to assist Swift developers.

 To use the s2s module in your Swift code, add the s2s.framework to your target's Linked Frameworks and Libraries, and then add this module import to the top of your .swift source code file: